How to Purchase, Optimize, and Manage AWS EC2 Workloads at Scale

 Relying exclusively on On-Demand Instances for EC2 workloads at scale rarely makes sense.
 AWS has several ways for businesses to optimize cloud costs and ensure they are provisioning the best types of resources for their workloads.
 Doing so, however, often requires access to analytics that are difficult to impossible to get from AWS’s native tooling.

-CloudCheckr can help you understand the best instance types for your workload, help you make better decisions about RI purchases, and help you develop a cost-optimization strategy without compromising the need for high availability.
+CloudCheckr can help you understand the best instance types for your workload, help you make better decisions about how to purchase Amazon EC2 Instances, and help you develop a cost optimization strategy without compromising the need for high availability.

 Schedule a one-on-one demo with us today to discover what CloudCheckr can do for your cloud cost optimization strategy.